smandava98/quicknode-fse-assignment/README.md

 - wagmi from Coinbase (to connect to Metamask)

 ## Walkthrough
 You can connect with Metamask to view the trending NFT Collections.
+You can view the GraphQL query I used from icy.tools under the graphql folder.
 See below video: